-Ask yourself the following questions as you think about your prescription drug use.
+There are a few signs that could indicate prescription drug addiction.
+Ask yourself the following questions as you think about your prescription drug abuse:

-- Have you taken pills prescribed to you more frequently than prescribed, or used them in other ways that did not follow the label directions?
+- Have you taken pills prescribed to you more frequently than prescribed or used them in other ways that did not follow the label?

-- Have you ever been in legal trouble, or trouble at your job, related to your use of prescription drugs?
+- Have you ever been in legal trouble or at your job related to your use of prescription drugs?

-- Have you ever taken prescription pills that were prescribed to someone else?
+- Have you ever taken someone else’s prescription pills?

 - Have you misled or lied to a medical provider to obtain a prescription?
 Did you go to a different doctor so you could get another prescription?